DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting To Choose? (2019)

 DreamHost Shared Hosting

 First up, we have the shared hosting plans that represent the cheapest way to host your website with DreamHost:

-- Shared Starter: from $2.59 per month to host 1 website with 50 GB of SSD storage.
+- Shared Starter: From $2.59 a month to host one website with 50 GB of SSD storage.

-- Shared Unlimited: from $5.95 per month to host unlimited websites with unlimited SSD storage.
+- Shared Unlimited: From $5.95 a month to host unlimited websites with unlimited SSD storage.

-These prices might look very competitive, but you will have to pay for three years of hosting upfront to get access to them.
+These prices may look very competitive, but you’ll have to pay for three years of hosting upfront to get access to them.
 Paying for one year upfront sees the monthly equivalent fee increase to $3.95 for the Starter plan and $6.95 for the Unlimited plan, while choosing to pay monthly will cost you $4.95 and $10.95, respectively.
 If you’re creating a website for a non-profit organization, it’s worth seeing if you qualify for the relevant DreamHost discount.